 Any existing folder now existing on your computer or somewhere on your network qualifies as a Book.
 Just like a document is usable in its 'raw' state, a folder need not be one created for, or in contemplation of Pathagoras.
 If it is now on your system, Pathagoras can use it.

 The folder that you assign to a Pathagoras 'Book' can contain whole documents (i.e., ones with headings, bodies and signatures).

 The folder can also contain various clauses needed to create (assemble) a whole document.
 We'll call these 'building blocks'.
 A clause can be anything – words, sentences, paragraphs, pages, pictures, charts, etc. Clauses can represent sequential sections of a document.
 Clauses can also be alternative versions of the same topic, allowing the user to create practically infinite variety in document creation.

 And, of course, the folder can contain a mixture of whole documents and building block clauses.
 Pathagoras is very, very flexible.

 To use the files in a 'Book' for document assembly purposes, you must accomplish one or both of these simple tasks:

 •map it to an empty 'bookshelf.'
 See Adding a New Book

 •assign it to a Pathagoras DropDown List.
 See DropDown Lists

 Shortcuts: If you need clauses from other locations outside of the folder, you can create shortcuts to those files and paste the shortcuts into the folder that the book represents.
 No matter the location of the target file, you can quickly access it via this shortcut.

-Tree Service: If you need clauses from other locations outside of the folder, you can enable the Tree Service.
+Tree Service: If you need clauses from other locations outside of the folder, but in the same tree, you can enable the Tree Service.
 The screen will repaint, and display the current folder as the 'top' of the tree, and all child folders beneath it.
 Click link to read more about Tree Service.